 - To roast: Place the acorn squash on baking sheet cut side up.
 Brush with oil (or maple syrup for oil free), season with salt and pepper (above right).
 Bake in the oven for 30 – 45 minutes, until fork tender (shown below).
 Cooking times will vary with how big your squash is.
 These smaller squashes took 30 minutes.

 How To Make Quinoa Stuffed Acorn Squash

 Now on to the good stuff – let’s stuff a squash!

 - While the acorn squash is roasting cook the quinoa.
 Once quinoa is done, let cool a few minutes, add the chickpeas, red onion, cranberries, salt & pepper.
 Taste for flavor.
-Add the pecans and toss again (above left).
+Add the pecans and toss again (below left).
 I like to add the pecans at the very end so they don’t get soften too much from the heat of the freshly cooked quinoa.

 - Sprinkle each stuffed squash with a little chopped parsley before serving.

 Just like that, you’re ready to dine on this healthy, easy as ever to make stuffed acorn squash!